-Rio’s population officially stands at 7 million, although the real figure could be a high as 10 million.
-A sizeable proportion of these people – many of them recent arrivals from elsewhere in Brazil – live in favelas, the sprawling shanty towns which have brought Rio so much notoriety in recent years.
+Natives of Rio are known as cariocas - and there are a lot of them!
+Rio is Brazil's second city in terms of size, after São Paulo.
+The population officially stands at 7 million, although the real figure for the metroplitan area could be double that.
+A sizeable proportion of these people – many of them arrivals from elsewhere in Brazil – live in favelas, the sprawling shanty towns which have brought Rio so much notoriety in recent years.
 Favelas are dangerous places into which no foreigner, however well-intentioned, should venture unaccompanied by a local.
 Most are controlled by traficantes (drug traffickers), who enforce their own discipline in the community, often through acts of extreme violence.

 Rio’s geography means that often, not much physically separates the rich from the poor – many favelas are squeezed in alongside the city’s prosperous districts, and straggle precariously up the sides of the mountains.
 Favelas have also grown up alongside the new buildings in Barra da Tijuca, but as yet, the problems are not so serious – space and the sheer speed of development have reduced the opportunities for establishing slum communities.

 Brazil is truly a foreign language posting – it is essential to learn at least some basic Portuguese, just to survive daily life.
-Although more Brazilians speak a little English now, than even ten years ago, outside multinational companies and the tourist zone, it is difficult to find anyone who can communicate effectively in anything other than Portuguese.
+Although more Brazilians speak a little English now, outside multinational companies and the tourist zone, it is difficult to find anyone who can communicate effectively in anything other than Portuguese.